hexagonkt/hx/hexagon_service/README.md

-# ${projectName} Service
+# _projectName_ Service

+_description_

-This is an Hexagon service created from a template.
+This is a Hexagon service created from a template.

 ## Usage